ppattanaik/VSD_SquadronMini_Internship/Smart_Dustbin_Project/README.md

 https://github.com/ppattanaik/VSD_SquadronMini_Internship/assets/63561037/8745a390-da35-4075-97cb-2407ccb0b17e

 - To Check the live design [Click Here](https://www.tinkercad.com/things/2IXolzM2mSY-fantastic-blad/editel?sharecode=RvMiWAUKqm-hhwDDny_8lUqoO6Cw99AI5paqwpgcLtg)
-- This video represents the protecction of the circuit by adding capacitors across the power supply.
+- This video represents the protection of the circuit by adding capacitors across the power supply.
 Here, whenever there is a voltage change, the capacitors compensate for the same helping to maintain a steady voltage due to there is no abnormal variation in the reading of the ultrasonic sensor.

 #### Fault Injected at the PD7 pin of the VSDSquadron Mini